JunboShen/JunboShen.github.io/_pages/about.md

 Personality
 ------
 INTP, I am a typical introverted type of person.
 I prefer solitary for most of the time in the day.
 I am kind of having a social phobia.
 But not getting in touch with other people all day long makes me demotivated.
 That’s why I go to libraries quite often.
+I am a night owl and a coffeeholic.

 For more info
 ------
 I am always grateful to anyone who was kind to me or has helped me in my life.
 Thus I am willing to offer my own help to others.
-Please feel free to contact me if you have trouble academically or have any problems that my limited experience can help with.
+Please feel free to contact me if you have trouble academically or have any problems that my limited experience can help to solve.